 Earlier this week, Chaney told a reporter that he had became “addicted” to the intrusion and “didn’t know how to stop.”

-"I know what I did was probably one of the worst invasions of privacy someone could experience," Chaney told CNN affiliate WAWS/WTEV in Jacksonville, Florida, on Wednesday.
+“I deeply apologize.
+I know what I did was probably one of the worst invasions of privacy someone could experience,” Christopher Chaney told CNN affiliate WAWS/WTEV in Jacksonville, Florida, Wednesday.